trimble-oss/contribute/guidelines/index.md

 #### Create a Fork

 Create a Fork of the [primary repository (https://github.com/trimble-oss/{repository-name})](https://github.com/trimble-oss/{repository-name}) you will be contributing to.
-Click onthe `Fork` button on the top right of that page in your browser when on the GitHub website.
+Click on the `Fork` button on the top right of that page in your browser when on the GitHub website.

 #### Clone your Fork Locally

 From a command line, clone your forked repository to your `~/work/trimble` folder.
 For example, <https://github.com/github-user-name/{repository-name}>.

 **Note - *do not* clone the primary repository.
 Clone your fork.**